Aholicknight/Deadcord/README.md

 - Using anything above 350 tokens with Deadcord is risky, and may cause your tokens to become locked.
 (Dont know why you would need this much anyway, seems like overkill).
 - I am not responisble for anything you do with this tool.
 (Got to put that in there).
-- I know there is going to be that one person that forks this repo and rebrands Deadcord into "their own program".
-Alright, follow the license.
-If not, I can always submit a DMCA take down request.
-Had it done before.
-Just follow the license and have some respect for my time.

 ## 🧰 Basic Usage